RaySinlao/RaySinlao.github.io/_posts/2015-11-23-es6-arrow-functions.md

 {% endhighlight %}

-##Creates Anonymous Functions
+##Create Anonymous Functions

-When I write JS I make heavy usage of declared functions and that was one of the first things that confused me about the arrow functions.
+When I write ES5 I commonly use declared functions.
+One of the first things that confused me about the arrow functions is that it creates an anonymous function.
 If you noticed in the examples above they were all self executing anonymous functions.

 You can create a named function expression by declaring the arrow function as a variable.
 (There are benefits to using named function expressions https://kangax.github.io/nfe/)